Software Developer Salaries in Japan

 2019 ¥7.0 million

-The Ministry of Health, Labor and Welfare of Japan conducts the Wage Structure Basic Statistical Survey annually.
-While this survey is not without flaws, it does collect data on a massive scale, having most recently collected approximately six hundred thousand respondents who are classified as “software creators” (defined as those engaged in specification determination, design, and programming work for software creation).
+The Japanese Ministry of Health, Labor and Welfare conducts the Wage Structure Basic Statistical Survey annually.
+While this survey is not without flaws, it does collect data on a massive scale, having most recently documented approximately six hundred thousand respondents classified as “software creators” (defined as those engaged in specification determination, design, and programming work for software creation).

-The survey found that the average compensation of software creators increased from ¥4.8 million to ¥5.2 million (an 8% increase) between 2020 and 2022.
-While it is not as striking as our findings, it suggests that the market overall has been moving to increase the pay of software developers.
+The survey found that the average compensation of software creators increased from 4.8 million yen to 5.4 million yen (a 12.5% increase) between 2020 and 2024.
+While this is not as striking as our findings, it suggests that the market overall has been moving to raise the pay of software developers.

 Year Mean Compensation